-The proposed printed patch antenna represents a significant advancement in the field due to its innovative use of a polydimethylsiloxane (PDMS) [44] substrate in contrast to traditional rigid substrates.
-By leveraging PDMS, a flexible material known for its mechanical resilience and compatibility with various frequencies, the antenna introduces a versatile platform capable of accommodating multiple communication functionalities, including WiMAX, radar, and satellite communication.
+The proposed printed patch antenna represents a significant advancement in the field innovative its use polydimethylsiloxane (PDMS) [44] substrate in contrast to traditional rigid substrates.
+By leveraging PDMS, a flexible material known for its mechanical resilience and compatibility with various frequencies, the antenna introduces a versatile platform capable of accommodating multiple communication functionalities.
+WiMAX, satellite including radar. and communication.
 Moreover, the incorporation of a coplanar waveguide structure and two circular split ring resonators [45] enhances the antenna's performance by enabling efficient signal transmission and reception across a broad range of frequencies.
 This departure from rigid substrates not only contributes to the antenna's adaptability to diverse operating environments but also offers enhanced durability, particularly in applications where mechanical flexibility is paramount.
-Thus, the utilization of a flexible PDMS substrate underscores the antenna's novelty, promising advancements in communication technology through its unique combination of material flexibility and multifunctionality.
+Thus, the utilization of a flexible PDMS substrate underscores the antenna's novelty. promising advancements communication technology through its unique combination of material flexibility multifunctionality.